-Santa Barbara is a wonderful but tricky place to surf.
-If you don’t know where you’re going, you could end up an an expert-level location without the experience to surf it.
+Santa Barbara is a wonderful place to surf.
+But if you don’t know where you’re going, you could end up an an expert-level location without the experience to surf it.
 Luckily, there are many Santa Barbara surf spots for every level of surfer.
 So don’t be afraid to get in the water and try it out!
 Winter is the best season to surf Santa Barbara, thanks to the west swells breaking into the coast.
 The weather and water are perfect, and if you catch the swells right, you can surf for hours in great conditions.
 If you’re looking to catch some waves this winter, here are some of the best Santa Barbara surf spots.

 Rincon is halfway between Santa Barbara and Ventura, and its easy accessibility makes it a popular location.
 Don’t let its popularity scare you away, though.
 Because of Rincon’s structure, the waves tend to be longer, which lets more people surf at once.
 Surf at Rincon is broken into three take off spots:

 - Indicator picks up the most swells because it’s so exposed.
 The downside is that because of its exposure, the conditions can be rougher than in other areas